SESARLab/mfh-dl-performace-testing/thesis.md

 #### Ingestion

 There are multiple ways to ingest data into Apache Hive using SQL statements, but since the Compiler translates these into MapReduce jobs, all data ingestion occurs in a batch mode.
-To load data into Apache Hive, a user can:
+So, for example, to load data into Apache Hive, a user can:

-1. Create an external table that points to a specified location within HDFS and then copy the data into any other Hive table.
+1. Create an external table that points to a specified location within HDFS and copy the data into any other Hive table.
 As previously mentioned, Apache Hive can store table data in various file formats; when a user creates a table, could specify the format of the files stored on HDFS.
-For example, the following statements create an external table `T` that points to the `/user/data` directory in HDFS, storing JSON files, and load the data into the `V` table.
+For example, the following statements create an external table `T` that points to the `/user/data` directory in HDFS, which stores JSON files, and load the data into the `V` table.

    ```sql
    CREATE EXTERNAL TABLE T (